BlohmLab/project-template/README.md

 Makefiles are commonly used when writing C programs to help with code compilation.
 This utility is installed by default on Linux systems, but can be installed with one command on macOS via [homebrew](https://formulae.brew.sh/formula/make) (`brew install make`) or Windows via [chocolatey](https://chocolatey.org/packages/make) (`choco install make`).

-Python is an [interpreted](https://en.wikipedia.org/wiki/Interpreted_language) language that doesn't need to be compiled before running, so why would we use this C compilation utility for a Python data science project?
+Python is an [interpreted](https://en.wikipedia.org/wiki/Interpreted_language) language that doesn't need to be compiled before running, so why would we use a C compilation utility for a Python data science project?
 [This blog post](https://krzysztofzuraw.com/blog/2016/makefiles-in-python-projects) provides some motivation, but the short answer is "because it can make your life easier."

 The quickest way to understand how a Makefile works is to `cd` into the top directory of the repository (where `makefile` lives) and type: